Cockroach Bites

 Do All Roaches Bite?

 Yes, if they feel threatened, however, some are more likely to do so than others.
-Check out the gallery below and remember… they all can bite you when asleep.
+Remember, they all can bite you when asleep.

 When Cockroaches Bite People?